cloudwalk/infinitepay-woocommerce-plugin/readme.txt

 == Changelog ==
 - 2.0.0 (2022/08/26) -
 * Accepts PIX payments
-* Using to a more secure authentication protocol
+* Using a more secure authentication protocol
 * Added mechanism to configure order status from-to payment status
 * A lot of bug fixes and enhancements
 * Enjoy :)